-In BC, Dr. Knudson is the MSP surgical assessor.
-This means that if you are having the government health care system pay for your surgery, you HAVE to see Dr. Knudson for an assessment.
-If you are having the surgery done privately, which I am, you have more choice over who you can see for the required letter of support.
+Unless a surgeon works under the informed consent model, patients need a letter from a mental health professional recommending FTM Top Surgery as a medically required treatment.
+In British Columbia, you have to see a MSP surgical assessor if you are having the government health care system pay for your surgery.
+If you are having the surgery done privately, you have more choice over who you can see for the required letter of support.

 I’m weighing my options: